Programs L2 Landing Page

 Piscicides have been used in Rocky Mountain stream and lakes to restore native fish populations.
 In the last two decades concerns over piscicide effects to non-target organisms, primarily aquatic invertebrates, has increased.
 Although piscicides have been used for more than 70 years the impact to invertebrate assemblages has not been well studied and is largely unknown.
-Given the...
+Given the importance a...

 Understanding disease to support the management and restoration of aquatic species.

 Research on stressors and habitat requirements of imperiled aquatic species to inform their restoration.

 Research and technology for restoring aquatic species and aquatic habitats.

 Aquatic species diversity is the hallmark of healthy aquatic ecosystems.

 These tools offer invaluable insights into fishery resource problems.

 Functional relationships among aquatic species for conserving and restoring aquatic community function.

 Improving fish passage is vital for restoring populations of salmon and other migratory fish.